edanalytics/earthmover_edfi_bundles/student_id_xwalk_testing/README.md

 This is an earthmover project showing how to combine the NWEA Map assessment bundle with the student ID xwalk bundle using project composition.

-On the first run, calculate and output the best student ID match rates (they will materilize at `output/student_id_match_rates.csv`) by running:
+On the first run, calculate and output the best student ID match rates (they will materialize at `output/student_id_match_rates.csv`) by running:
 ```bash
 earthmover run -p '{
 "BUNDLE_DIR": ".",